 Much of this is thanks to Gen2, a training organisation and offshoot of apprenticeship provider City & Guilds, who Katy has been with since December 2020.
 Gen2 helps young people into the world of work through “responsive training and educational programmes”, with 1500 apprentices across its centres in Cumbria.

+NOW RECRUITING!
 Applications are now open for apprenticeships and degree apprenticeships starting in September 2021 with many major Cumbrian employers.

 Katy described her placement, which has seen her gain experience with children aged three to 11, as “amazing”.
 She said her teachers at Gen2, coupled with the course’s flexibility, had also helped her secure maths and ICT qualifications.